AthanasiosKatsikisbi64sm/student-manager-app/README.md

 ### 3. APIDOC

-# Open a new terminal window
+# Open a New Terminal Window
 cd student-management-app

-# Generate API documentation
+# Generate API Documentation
 npm run doc

-# Change directory to the API documentation folder
+# Change directory to the API Documentation folder
 cd apidoc

-# Open the documentation in a browser
+# Open the Documentation in a Browser
 chromium index.html
 # or
 firefox index.html